 another with a higher average income, and this helps us understand the

 conditions and character of a neighborhood.

-The neighbors in the Coral Gardens neighborhood in Stuart are middle-income, making it a moderate income neighborhood.
+The neighbors in the Coral Gardens neighborhood in Stuart are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has